Name Resolution

 Prints

-- Creates a local namespace
+f(x)- Creates a local namespace

 - Adds

-to local namespace, bound to[1]
+xto local namespace, bound to[1] - The list

-- Returns the list
+[1]is modified to[2] - Returns the list

 [2] - Local namespace deallocated, local